-To make up for taking an embarrassing photo or two, be the good friend you know you are and make sure everyone gets home safely.
+To make up for being a little annoying, be the good friend you know you are and make sure everyone gets home safely.
 They’ll appreciate it, and will hopefully return the favor if you’re ever in a similar position in the future.

 What do you think?

 Do you drink?
 If not, how do you handle the pressure to drink in college?
 How do you enjoy yourself as “the sober one” at parties?
 Leave a comment and tell us about your experiences!

 7 thoughts on “3 Pro Tips for Navigating Clubs and Parties in College… Sober”

 This is awesome, thanks for writing this post!!
 Over the years, ALL of my friends have started drinking, and it by junior year, it became way less socially acceptable since people started turning 21.
 From my own experience, these are great tips, and it’s nice to know other people don’t drink and are social too!